• Skip to primary navigation

 Where to find items that stir up sad/bad memories?

-Go through areas like your jewelry box and your memorabilia boxes.
+Go through areas like your jewelry (Affiliate Link) box and your memorabilia boxes (Affiliate Link).
 Clean out any objects that symbolize an upsetting or frustrating moment.
 And turn it into a good one.
 Take those objects and do something positive with them, like donate them to someone in need.
-Personally, I sold jewelry from my jewelry box and used the money to convert my grandmother's one-piece earring into a ring.
+Personally, I sold jewelry (Affiliate Link) from my jewelry (Affiliate Link) box and used the money to convert my grandmother's one-piece earring into a ring.

 Remember that we place our thoughts on these objects.
 The next person will not have the same experience as you did with the object.
-So, if you want to ensure this, try saying this object is clear of the emotions I have attached to it out loud.
-I am willing to let it go for the betterment of another person for their highest good.
-It may sound corny, but bringing awareness to the situation and not ignoring it will release you and clear the object simultaneously.
+So, if you want to ensure this, say out loud, "This object is clear of the emotions I have attached to it.
+I am willing to let it go for the betterment of another person for their highest good."
+It may sound corny, but bringing awareness to the situation and not ignoring your feelings about the object will release you and clear the object simultaneously.
 Try it and see.

-I hope this inspires you to eliminate items that stir up bad memories.
+I hope these solutions inspire you to eliminate items that stir up bad memories.
 It will help you make your home an oasis.

 The challenge for this week: